Locate a restaurant close to you at Restaurant.com

 If a team misses several deadlines in the follow-up signing periods, then the League Office may fill their team for them - using the methods described in the Inactive Owners section of the rules.
 For returning leagues, this policy is used only at Opening Day, but in startup leagues, it is important for all teams to meet minimum levels so that free-agency and trading can begin.
 Another option may be to call an end to Phase Two and the team will fill the final spots during the Free Agency period.

-Late Season Drafts – Exceptions to Phase Two
+9.2.1 Late Season Drafts – Exceptions to Phase Two

-Additional Rounds
+9.2.1.1 Additional Rounds

 For leagues drafting later in the pre-season, the League Office might increase the number of rounds in a Phase Two submission to more than 8 in order to allow the teams to reach a legal roster more quickly.

-Calling an Early End to Phase Two
+9.2.1.2 Calling an Early End to Phase Two

 If only a few teams are slightly short of a legal roster and the beginning of the season is drawing near, the Office may call an end to Phase Two and allow the league to go into Free Agency.
 If the teams without a legal roster missed a Phase Two deadline, it is almost certain that Phase Two will end early.
 (So, in mid-to-late March don’t skip the second submission of Phase Two thinking you’ll have the third submission all to yourself).

-Free Agency
+9.3 Free Agency

 At this point, now that each team has a legal roster, the league will enter a Free Agent signing period to allow the teams to fill out their rosters.
 Actual dates will be communicated from the Commissioner's Office.
 See Roster Changes for selection details.
 Selection order will be based initially on room left under the salary cap, and will continue as a normal league in the off-season (as teams select a player, that team goes to the bottom of the order, which is maintained from week to week).
 Trades will also be allowed at that time.

 Transaction Order exception: If Phase Two was stopped by BWB before all teams had a legal roster, those teams missing roster spots will be at the top of the transaction order.
+Teams needing the most players will pick toward the top and then will be ordered by team total salary.

 Typically at this point, new leagues will follow the same once-per-week transaction schedule.
 However, if the draft rounds were completed late in the pre-season, it is possible that the selections will occur more frequently and/or teams may be allowed to pick more than four players per transaction period.

-Notes
+9.4 Notes

-Until the season begins, there is only a 50% salary rebate for players cut from rosters.
+Until the season begins, there is only an 80% salary rebate for players cut from rosters.
 Teams get no rebate when cutting a player making a salary of 200 or below.
 2009 Change - Because teams can get in somewhat of a salary cap jam during the draft and they don't have full control over every action in the draft (due to the list-submission and resolution process), new leagues can make cuts in the first two normal transaction periods after the Phase Two draft is done and receive a 100% salary rebate on cut players.
 There is still no rebate for players with salaries of 200 or below.
 For late-drafting leagues, if this 2-cycle period extends into the regular season, that's OK.

 Returning teams are limited to just 5 million bucks that they can bring into a season.
 Anything above that is removed before the start of the season.
 First-year teams do not have that limitation.
 If they have 15 million left on Opening Day, they get to keep it.